frankframework/ci-images/README.md

 ### Prerequisites

-In order to run this container you'll need docker installed.
+In order to run this container you'll need Docker installed.
 Instructions can be found on the [Docker documentation website](https://docs.docker.com/engine/install/).

 For Linux the CLI tool (Docker engine "server") is recommended.